-Browse our diverse range of main hall and workshop speakers below.
+Browse our main hall and workshop speakers below.
 Our speakers include leading practitioners in education, expert policy thinkers, and inspirational voices from around the world.

 We will be adding more speakers as we approach this year's conference in November, so keep checking back for more details.